dildoran2195/sep11-freedom-project/tool/learning-log.md

     // Move the sphere upward 1/2 its height sphere.position.y = 2;

+#### I learned that light.density changed how shape is showen, either dark or light and I increased light.density.
+Diameter is width and segmnet is like size of the shape. sphere.position is where the shape is located.

 Before:
 // Default intensity is 1.
 Let's dim the light a small amount
     light.intensity = 0.7;